The Cry (book): Part the Third

 Portia begins by discussion pagan gods and other matters on religion.
 Things go smoothly until Portia discusses Love and the Cry attack her for being mad.
 Then Portia describes Oliver, Ferdinand's brother, and their courtship.
 She then questions the Cry and attacks them.
 Portia condemns Prior Emma and then tells a story about Perdita, which provokes the Cry to claim their admiration for Indian women who kill themselves after their husbands die.
-They start to attack the Ephesian matron and Portia defends her, which leads her to attacking hypocrites in general and a discussion about the characters of Nero, Xerxes and Alexander the Great.
-She then describes Oliver's abandoning of Portia for Melantha, and Melantha's loving both Oliver and Ferdinand.
+They start to attack the Ephesian matron and Portia defends her, which leads her to attacking hypocrites in general and a discussion about the characters of Nero, Xerxes I and Alexander the Great.
+She then describes Oliver's abandoning of Portia for Melantha, and Melantha loving both Oliver and Ferdinand.

 The Cry attack Portia by accusing her of vanity, which prompts Portia to discuss the notion of "knowing one's self" and ignorance.
 This leads into a story of a merchant and three daughters to explain what she means.
 The Cry continue to attack Portia and claim that she was jealous of Melantha, but Portia attacks them for hypocrisy.
 Portia then looks to herself to determine her own bias and then pretends to be Melantha to tell her story.
 This only encourages accusations by "the Cry" that Portia is abusing human nature.
 Portia appeals to Una before she continues to tell the story of Ferdinand and about the obedience of wives.
 During this time, the men pay attention, but the women fall asleep.
 The discussion abruptly ends when the assembly is dismissed.